mremy/R_clock_viz/README.md

-This code show the problem I'm facinf with my R code.
+This code show the problem I'm facing with my R code.
 The sum of commits for a user is written at least 24 times and it seems to be bold.